Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval

 \section{Experiments}

-We conducted a series of experiments to show the validity of the proposed retrieval model as well as the associated methods, comparing it primarily against recently proposed sparse methods.
-We also juxtapose our results with those of the most recent dense models although they are not geared toward full ranking with sufficient efficiency, without resorting to additional computational resources.
-Since it has been primarily used by the previous work, we opted for the MSMARCO Passage Retrieval dataset \cite{bajaj2018ms} (henceforth, MSMARCO), consisting of 8.84M passages collected from the Web and 1.01M queries generated from real-world users of Bing.
-Given that our model is based on BERT, which is limited in terms of the number of tokens per document, passage retrieval is most appropriate for our experiments, too.
+We conduct a series of experiments for validity of the proposed retrieval model and the associated methods against recently proposed sparse methods.
+We also juxtapose our results with those of the most recent dense models although they are not geared toward full ranking, without resorting to additional computational resources.
+We defer a qualitative analysis that shows UHD's interpretability to Appendix \ref{sec::a_4_interpret} due to the lack of space.

+While SNRM \cite{zamani2018neural} would be a suitable baseline as a sparse model, we were unable to reproduce the model following the hyperparameter settings presented in the paper.
+This reproducibility issue is also reported in \citet{Medini2020SOLARSO} and \citet{Paria2020Minimizing}.